 == View the full Historic Property Brief on the Chocolate Factory (PDF) ==

-The History Project site has a good selection of image of the building over time (view in the Image Gallery), and the local newspapers, especially the Hopewell Herald and the Trenton Evening Times, also fill in pieces of the story.
+The History Project site has a good selection of images of the building over time (view in the Image Gallery), and the local newspapers, especially the Hopewell Herald and the Trenton Evening Times, also help fill in pieces of the story.

 Hopewell Shirt Factory – 1892 – 1903